eclipse-vertx/vert.x/core_manual_js.md

     server.requestHandler(function(request) {

       request.bodyHandler(function(body) {
-        log.info('The total body received was ' + body.length() + ' bytes');
+        console.log('The total body received was ' + body.length() + ' bytes');
       });

     }).listen(8080, 'localhost');

-Simples, innit?
+#### Handling Multipart Form Uploads

+Vert.x understands file uploads submitted from HTML forms in browsers.
+In order to handle file uploads you should set the `uploadHandler` on the request.
+The handler will be called once for each upload in the form.

+    request.uploadHandler(function(upload) {
+    });

+The `HttpServerFileUpload` class implements `ReadStream` so you read the data and stream it to any object that implements `WriteStream` using a Pump, as previously discussed.

+You can also stream it directly to disk using the convenience method `streamToFileSystem()`.

+    request.uploadHandler(function(upload) {
+        upload.streamToFileSystem("uploads/" + upload.filename());
+    });

+#### Handling Multipart Form Attributes

+If the request corresponds to an HTML form that was submitted you can use the function `formAttributes` to retrieve a Multi Map of the form attributes.
+This should only be called after *all* of the request has been read - this is because form attributes are encoded in the request *body* not in the request headers.

+    request.endHandler(function() {
+        // The request has been all ready so now we can look at the form attributes var attrs = request.formAttributes();
+        // Do something with them
+    });

 ### HTTP Server Responses

 As previously mentioned, the HTTP request object contains a property `response`.
-This is the HTTP response for the request.
+This returns the HTTP response for the request.
 You use it to write the response back to the client.

 ### Setting Status Code and Message

-To set the HTTP status code for the response use the `statusCode` property, e.g.
+To set the HTTP status code for the response use the `statusCode()` function, e.g.

     var server = vertx.createHttpServer();

-    server.requestHandler(function(request) {
+    server.requestHandler(function(req) {

-        request.response.statusCode = 404;

-        request.response.end();
+        request.response.statusCode(777).statusMessage("Too many gerbils").end();

-    }).listen(8080, 'localhost');
+    }).listen(8080, "localhost");

-You can also use the `statusMessage` property to set the status message.
+You can also use the `statusMessage()` function to set the status message.
 If you do not set the status message a default message will be used.

 The default value for `statusCode` is `200`.

 #### Writing HTTP responses

 To write data to an HTTP response, you invoke the `write` function.
 This function can be invoked multiple times before the response is ended.
 It can be invoked in a few ways: